 Return or onward ticket

-Immigration officers at the French border (Monaco has no airport — you enter via Nice, France) routinely ask for a return or onward ticket.
-Have a printed or digital copy ready showing you leave the Schengen zone within 90 days.
+Immigration officers at the Monaco border (or the French border you cross to get there) routinely ask for a return or onward ticket.
+Have a flight, train, or ferry booking out of the Schengen area within 90 days.
+A bus ticket to Italy or France works too — just show you're leaving.

 Required